 Having trouble using live features like Remote Camera, One-way Audio, or Screen Mirroring?
 Don’t worry, these connection failed issues can usually be fixed by following a few simple steps.
 Let’s walk through them together.

 This means the connection is currently lost.
-This can happen for a few common reasons:
+There are several common reasons why this can happen:

 - The child’s device is powered off.